Where to Walk and Not Walk the Great Wall of China

 A Freezing Cold Night at Jiankou … but the alcohol helped.

-At 4.30pm the bus arrived to take us to our next destination Jiankou for our homestay accommodation.
+At 4.30 pm, the bus arrived to take us to our next destination, Jiankou, for our homestay accommodation.

-The area is rural and very basic.
-Our accommodation looked like it had been roughly put together with modern materials, but unfortunately, they forgot to put a door at the end of the corridors.
+Our accommodation looked like it had been roughly put together with modern materials.
+There were no doors at the end of the hallways.
 With the rain and temperature falling, we were all feeling the cold.

 Bus at a rural homestay